christopheragnus/gallery/README.md

 *Important notes:* To ⏭speed⏭ up the loading time of your gallery, please make sure to compress your images.
 If you're running this on a macOS system, this is done automatically for you using `sips`!
 If you want Google Analytics, replace `_includes/ga.html` with your own snippet.

+Extra note for WSL2.0 / Linux; I use `jpegoptim *.jpg --size=1000k` to compress photos.

 ## How It Works
 There are two important pieces to gallery: